Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

     Output consists of a blinding public key `pk` and a blinding private key `sk`.

-  - Function `BL-Blind-Public-Key(pk, tau) -> pk_tau`: Deterministically compute a blinded public key.
+  - Function `BL-Blind-Public-Key(pk, tau, info) -> pk_tau`: Deterministically compute a blinded public key.

-    Input consists of a blinding public key `pk` and a blinding factor `tau`.
+    Input consists of a blinding public key `pk`, a blinding factor `tau`
+    and a domain separation parameter `info`.

     Output consists of the blinded public key `pk_tau`.

-  - Function `BL-Blind-Private-Key(sk, tau) -> sk_tau`: Deterministically compute a blinded private key.
+  - Function `BL-Blind-Private-Key(sk, tau, info) -> sk_tau`: Deterministically compute a blinded private key.

-    Input consists of a blinding private key `sk` and a blinding factor `tau`.
+    Input consists of a blinding private key `sk`, a blinding factor `tau`
+    and a domain separation parameter `info`.

     Output consists of the blinded private key `sk_tau`.

-  `tau` is an opaque octet string of arbitrary length.
+  `tau` and `info` are an opaque octet strings of arbitrary length.
   The representations of `pk` and `pk_tau` are defined by the protocol that invokes ARKG.
   The representations of `sk` and `sk_tau` are an undefined implementation detail.